thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 So you module should:
 * find all the files in a folder
 * then read each file in the folder
-* find each row in the folder
+* find each row in each file
-* and then append each row to a list
+* then append each row to a list
-* and then ultimately return the list containing all the lines in the files.
+* return the list that contains all the lines off all the files.

 > For example:
 > * if there are 3 files in the folder